nbonbon/pykinone/README.md

 # Use

 ## Download Dependencies
-Execute `pip3 install -r requirements.txt` to install the projects needed dependencies.
+Execute `pip3 install -r requirements.txt` to install all dependencies.

 ## Data Collection